Superlight-Labs/NewFinance/SETUP.md

 ## Secrets

-The App relies on some Secrets for talking with external API's.
-You have to setup the `.env` file INSIDE THE `apps/mobile` directory with following secrets:
+The Api relies on some Secrets for talking with external API's.
+You have to create secrets and copy the values to the `.env` file with following secrets:

 | Secret Name      | Website                     |
 | ---------------- | --------------------------- |
 | TATUM_TEST_TOKEN | https://dashboard.tatum.io/ |
 | TATUM_MAIN_TOKEN | https://dashboard.tatum.io/ |

-To have an relatively easy time setting this up you can copy the file `.env.example` and rename it to `.env` (Sometimes its necessary to start react-native once from inside the `apps/mobile` directory with `yarn dev` to update the config)

 ## Testing Address